Moulik04/aml-heterophily-gnn/README.md

 ---

-## Overview
+## The Problem

-Anti-money laundering (AML) detection in financial networks faces three compounding challenges: extreme class imbalance (0.003% fraud rate), relational structure that tabular models cannot exploit, and adversarial actors who deliberately route funds through legitimate accounts.
+Money laundering is a **structural** phenomenon.
+Fraudsters layer funds through chains of legitimate intermediary accounts — smurfing, roundtripping, shell companies.
+Standard GNNs that average over neighbor features wash out the fraud signal at exactly the nodes where it needs to be amplified.

-This project identifies **heterophily**, the tendency of fraudulent nodes to connect to legitimate ones, as the central failure mode of standard GNNs on AML graphs.
-Standard message-passing architectures (GAT, GraphSAGE) dilute the fraud signal by averaging over predominantly benign neighborhoods.
-I address this with **H2GCN**, a heterophily-aware architecture that separates ego embeddings from neighbor aggregation, and further introduce a two-stage cascade combining H2GCN node embeddings with XGBoost.
+This project identifies **heterophily** — fraudulent nodes connecting predominantly to legitimate ones — as the core failure mode of standard GNNs on financial graphs, and addresses it with **H2GCN** combined with a two-stage cascade classifier.

+---

-### Key Results
+## Key Results

+### IBM AML HI-Medium (2M transactions, 0.003% fraud rate)

 | Model | ROC-AUC | PR-AUC | Recall |
 |---|---|---|---|